Effyis/kafka2websocket/README.md

 `include.headers`                       |         |                 |       `false` | Include headers into websocket message payload.
 Message will be in JSON format.
 `message.type`                          |         |   json, text    |          json | Type of Kafka messages.
 This is only important when `include.headers` option is set to `true` because it will affect creation of websocket message payload.

-When `topics`, `kafka.consumer.config > group.id` and/or `kafka.consumer.config > enable.auto.commit` are omitted in configuration, they are expected to be set by client as a query parameters in websocket URL.
-For example if websocket URL is `ws://localhost:8888/` client can set these like this `ws://localhost:8888/?topics=topicA,topicB&group.id=mygroup&enable.auto.commit=earliest`.
+When `topics`, `kafka.consumer.config > group.id` and/or `kafka.consumer.config > auto.offset.reset` are omitted in configuration, they are expected to be set by client as a query parameters in websocket URL.
+For example if websocket URL is `ws://localhost:8888/` client can set these like this `ws://localhost:8888/?topics=topicA,topicB&group.id=mygroup&auto.offset.reset=earliest`.
 Note that this only works for parameters that are omitted from configuration thus setting them otherwise will have no effect.

 You can serve more then one Kafka config entry on the same port as long as they all have unique websocket and test endpoints.

 ## Build

-**This project has `librdkafka` dependency.**
+**This project has [`librdkafka`](https://github.com/edenhill/librdkafka) dependency.**

 You can build it statically with `go build -tags static`.
 Check out [confluentinc/confluent-kafka-go](https://github.com/confluentinc/confluent-kafka-go#static-builds) for more info.